(UPDATED: December 7, 2015)

 The VA streamline refinance is the most popular refinance program for Veterans who currently have a VA loan because it allows you to get a lower interest rate with the least possible hassle.
 Many VA approved lenders will offer the benefits of:

-- no credit check
+- no credit verification may be necessary

 - no appraisal required

 - Streamline refinance a primary residence (as long as you can certify that you previously owned the property)

 The VA IRRRL program is one of the most beneficial refinance programs offered to Veterans and Military service members today, including some of the most competitive rates.